DaveWoodCom/XCGLogger/README.md

 2. Report issues/bugs you find.
 3. Suggest features.
 4. Submit pull requests.
-5. Download and install one of my apps: [https://www.cerebralgardens.com/apps/][cerebral-gardens-apps] Try my newest app: [All the Rings][all-the-rings]
+5. Download and install one of my apps: [https://www.cerebralgardens.com/apps/][cerebral-gardens-apps] Try my newest app: [All the Rings][all-the-rings].

 **Note**: when submitting a pull request, please use lots of small commits verses one huge commit.
 It makes it much easier to merge in when there are several pull requests that need to be combined for a new version.

 <!-- Removed these since plug-ins seem to be gone for good now
 ## Third Party Tools That Work With XCGLogger

 **Note**: These plug-ins no longer 'officially' work in Xcode.
-File a [bug report](http://openradar.appspot.com/27447585) if you'd like to see plug-ins return to Xcode.
+File a [bug report](https://openradar.appspot.com/27447585) if you'd like to see plug-ins return to Xcode.

 [**XcodeColors:**][XcodeColors] Enable colour in the Xcode console
 <br />